• Skip to primary navigation

 • 💬 Comments

-Dressing Ingredients
+Recipe Ingredients

-Fresh herbs for Green Goddess dressing.
+fresh herbs for Green Goddess dressing.

 Why Make it Yourself

 Many people like Panera Green Goddess dressing and popular bottled grocery brands.
 While they might taste good, they aren't so good for you.
 Ingredients like canola and soy bean oils (genetically modified), sugar, corn starch, corn syrup, modified food starch, cheese, whey protein concentrate, and yogurt (all dairy), are a few ingredients that might cause concern.
+And if you are gluten-free, forget it.

 Then there is the is polysorbate 60, phosphoric acid, and artificial colors.
 None of those are in a homemade green goddess.
 The bottom line is make it at home because it tastes great, is simple, and healthy.

-Make it by hand or in a food processor.
-If you make it by hand, the dressing is white with green flecks from the herbs.
-If you make it in a small blender or food processor, it will be light green, as the herbs give it more color made this way.
+If you make it in a small blender or food processor, green goddess dressing will be light green, as the herbs give it more color made this way.

 Chef's tip: Be sure your herbs are clean and dry.
 Dry herbs chopped much better than wet ones.